Malay–Portuguese conflicts: Sumatra campaigns 1515

 Around June 1515, Jorge Botelho with 11 oarships, 100 Portuguese soldiers and 500 Malay auxiliaries routed a fleet of the sultan of Lingga –a vassal of Sultan Mahmud– in the Kampar River, who had been besieging Kampar, which was an ally of the Portuguese.
-The entire fleet of Ligga numbering 80 lancharas was captured and then gifted to the Sultan of Kampar.
+The entire fleet of Lingga numbering 80 lancharas was captured and then gifted to the Sultan of Kampar.

 Having gotten information that Sultan Mahmud was about to dispatch a fleet to attack Portuguese vessels trading at Minangkabau, the captain of Malacca Jorge de Albuquerque dispatched Francisco de Melo with 9 oarvessels and 100 Portuguese soldiers to protect them.
 At Siak River they routed 24 lancharas of Sultan Mahmud just as it split to go around a riverine island.

 Battle of Pago 1520

-Following the capture of Malacca, Sultan Mahmud built a fortified camp at Pago, from where he harassed Malacca, expecting to reatake the city at a later date.
+Following the capture of Malacca, Sultan Mahmud built a fortified camp at Pago, from where he harassed Malacca, expecting to retake the city at a later date.

 With reinforcements sent from Goa, the captain of Malacca Garcia de Sá was able to force all of Mahmuds men in the vicinity of Malacca.
-António Corria then successfully assaulted Sultan Mahmuds camp at Pago with a 150 Portuguese and 300 Malay auxiliaries on a small flotilla of 2 carracks, 1 caravel, 2-4 galliots and a number of native Malay lancharas, forcing him to withdraw to Pahang, and from there to the Bintan, an island-kingdom which he usurped.
+António Corria then successfully assaulted Sultan Mahmuds camp at Pago with 150 Portuguese and 300 Malay auxiliaries on a small flotilla of 2 carracks, 1 caravel, 2-4 galliots and a number of native Malay lancharas, forcing him to withdraw to Pahang, and from there to the Bintan, an island-kingdom which he usurped.